ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

 * Veeam backup server access to the Linux hardened repository is done through the connected network.
 * The **Allow proxy access to Linux hardened repository** rule can be toggled between "Allow" and "Deny" to facilitate the air gap.
 * If NFS is used, then this action bypasses the vSRX as the storage VLAN is not associated with the {{site.data.keyword.cloud_notm}} gateway devices that host the vSRX appliances.
-* If the **Allow access between vCenter Server subnets** rule needs to be locked down further, for more information, see [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-vmwareuses).
+* If the **Allow access between {{site.data.keyword.vcf-auto-short}} subnets** rule needs to be locked down further, for more information, see [Ports that are used by VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-vmwareuses).
 * If encryption is used, then vCenter needs access to the KMIP service.
 This service is accessed through the {{site.data.keyword.cloud_notm}} endpoint service network 166.8.0.0/14.
-* If automated Day 2 operations are required on the vCenter Server instance, for more information, see [Ports that are used for deployment and Day 2 operations](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-deploy-day2ops).
+* If automated Day 2 operations are required on the {{site.data.keyword.vcf-auto-short}} instance, for more information, see [Ports that are used for deployment and Day 2 operations](/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_ports-deploy-day2ops).

 To enable the air gap, the customer: